piegrh/Unity-Code-Transmitter/README.md

 ## CodeTransmitterReceiver
 This components listens for OnActive and OnDeactivate events from a CodeTransmitter
-and fires and corresponding UnityEvent.
+and fires a corresponding UnityEvent.
 ![alt text](https://i.imgur.com/iBwT15F.png)
 OnActive:
 1. Set material to the "on" material.